SITE-Capstone-Project/DMV3/planning/project_proposal.md

 What similar apps and websites?
 How will your project stand out from these other websites?

+1. Hotel Trivago
+2. Airbnb

+Our app will stand out because it’ll be more consolidated information and easier access to booking information

 ## Open Questions

 What questions do you still have?
 What topics do you need to research more for your project?

+There’s a lot more information that we need to look up in regards to the APIs we’ll need to fetch data from.